Serena Williams won't rush back after battling injuries

 Story highlights

-- Serena Williams refuses to set comeback date
+- Williams refuses to set comeback date

-- 22-time grand slam winner has struggled with injury
+- 22-time slam winner has struggled with injury

-(CNN)Serena Williams says she's sick and tired of playing at grand slams while injured.
+(CNN)Serena Williams says she's sick and tired of playing top-level tennis while injured.

-The 22-time grand slam champion, lost her world No. 1 ranking to Angelique Kerber earlier this month when she was dumped out of the US Open at the semifinal stage.
+The 22-time grand slam champion lost her world No. 1 ranking to Angelique Kerber this month when she was dumped out of the US Open at the semifinal stage.

-And the soon to be 35-year-old is refusing to put a date on a comeback, instead focusing on making sure she's close to full fitness before making a return.
+And the American -- who turns 35 next week -- is refusing to put a date on a comeback, instead focusing on making sure she's close to full fitness before making a return.

 Tired